s2lsoftener/PuyoGuides/docs/tutorial/README.md

 <Figure :imgUrl="'/img/guides/puyopuyoesports.jpg'" :caption="'Puyo Puyo Esports!!'" :big="true" />

 Let's get stronger together. -->
 The main tutorials on this site are still under construction.
 I'd suggest looking at the google doc at [http://puyo.guide](http://puyo.guide) for now.

-I have [chain drills](/drills/) on this site for you to do though!
+Alternatively, you can do some [chain drills](/drills/).